Transition to School

 Over my years of teaching I have had many discussions with principals, kindergarten teachers and parents on children’s successful or unsuccessful transition to school.
 No parent has ever said, “ I wish I had of sent them early”, but parents have expresses their disappointment in their choice to not give their child an extra year to prepare.
 The question many kindergarten teachers ask is, “Do you want them to survive or thrive?”

 Of course we understand there are times when work, financial viability and other family issues can influence a families choice to start children early.
-In any case, regardless of our personal views, we respect that in the end it is the families right to make the final decision and we will do our best to prepare and support children for the transition.
+In any case, we respect that it is the families right to make the final decision on a child's transition to school and we will do our best to prepare and support children for the transition.

 At the little School staff are always willing to discuss concerns or answer questions about your child’s development and progress, please do not hesitate to contact us to make an appointment.
 We will advise you at the earliest possible chance of concerns regarding development or concerns regarding successful transition to school.